socialize/loopy-sdk-android/doc-gen/src/rst/getting_started.rst

         .. image:: images/as_6.png

-        Next, add the library to your **settings.gradle** file in your project (replace HellowWorld with your project name)
+        Next, add the library to your **settings.gradle** file in your project (replace HelloWorld with your project name)

         .. literalinclude:: ../snippets/snippets.txt
             :start-after: begin-snippet-3